CraigLangford/CraigLangford.github.io/about.md

 new technologies.
 This has resulted in the creation of Puzzle Spin (Android and Web), Balloon Bird (Android), Crypto-Price (Amazon Echo) and more.
 If you're looking for help for your open source projects let me know and I'd be happy to help!
-Also, I am also a frequenter of VimGolf and am always up for a round.
+Also, I am a frequenter of VimGolf and am always up for a round.

 ## Skills